What Are Dental Onlays?

 When Are Dental Onlays Recommended?

 A dental onlay may be recommended if a tooth has sustained damage that extends over one of its corners.
 This is referred to as cuspal replacement.
-Onlays can be used to replace old amalgam fillings that have cracked or lost integrity, as naturally happens over time.
+Onlays can replace old amalgam fillings that have cracked or lost integrity, as naturally happens over time.
 Sometimes, the decay is extensive and requires more coverage to protect the tooth.

 What Are Onlays Made Of?